dec112/viewer/README.md

 `yarn docker`

-It will build a release version of the builder and run a nginx web server on port 8080
+It will build a release version of the builder and run a nginx web server on port 8080.

 If you just want to build the docker image (without running it immediately) execute

-`yarn docker-release`
+`yarn docker-build`

+For further configuration of the underlying nginx server, run the script `yarn docker-release` once.
+It will create a default configuration file `nginx.conf` in your project root, which you can use to configure your the nginx server running inside the docker container.
+This is especially important for adding your certificate and key in order to use SSL.

+Alternatively, you can also mount an external `nginx.conf` as a docker volume and overwrite the internal one.

+Certificates should be mounted into the container via a docker volume.

 ## Compatibility